 The ASK programme supports the government objective to improve awareness of apprenticeships, driving growth in applications, supporting progression, and increasing the engagement of young people, parents and teachers.
-The 2020/21 programme reflects the impact of COVID-19 and introduces a blended offer of activities that can be delivered remotely or face-to-face to schools, colleges, and other stakeholder organisations.
+The 2021/22 programme reflects the impact of COVID-19 and continues with a blended offer of activities that can be delivered remotely or face-to-face to schools, colleges, and other stakeholder organisations.
 Following a planning meeting, where the school’s engagement with apprenticeships is reflected upon and discussed, each school engaged is entitled to a minimum of four activities which can be selected from a menu of activities such as:

 - Awareness around apprenticeships and employment pathways, such as traineeships and T levels